 So there’s a guy called Stephen Jorgenson-Murray who’s contributed a dozen or so articles to these pages.
-Nothing unusual in that, of course – lots of people do (journalists, politicos, wonks, interested nerds) do it.
+Nothing unusual in that, of course – lots of people (journalists, politicos, wonks, interested nerds) do it.

 But what makes Stephen unusual is that, after a while, his family started getting involved too.
 Last year we had a piece on Teesside from his wife Danni.
 And back in June we had this piece of genius from his dad John, who used graph theory to work out where the Proclaimers had walked 500 miles too.